 Causes: In most cases, it is caused by bacteria and viral infections.
 It is generally seen in people who have impaired immune systems.
 Pneumonia can also be caused by some forms of fungal infections.

-Symptoms: The general symptoms of Pneumonia can develop quickly and may include. chest pain, shivering with chills, fever, dry cough, wheezing, muscle aches, nausea, etc.
+Symptoms: The general symptoms of Pneumonia can develop quickly and may include chest pain, shivering with chills, fever, dry cough, wheezing, muscle aches, nausea.

 Treatments: Treatments depend on the type and severity of pneumonia.
 General treatment includes using all prescribed medications and participating in follow-up care.
 Bacterial pneumonia can be treated by regularly taking antibiotics and stoppage will cause it to return.
 Antiviral drugs are prescribed for treating viral pneumonia symptoms.

-Pulmonary edema: This condition is caused by the excess collection of watery fluid in the lungs as this fluid accumulation makes difficult for the lungs to function and leads to the body struggling to get enough oxygen.
-The most common cause of pulmonary edema is congestive heart failure resulting in failure of blood circulation throughout the body.
-There are two types of pulmonary – Acute and Chronic pulmonary edema.
+This condition is caused by the excess collection of watery fluid in the lungs.
+As this fluid accumulates, it becomes difficult for the lungs to function and leads to the body struggling to get enough oxygen.
+The most common cause of pulmonary oedema is congestive heart failure resulting in failure of blood circulation throughout the body.
+There are two types of pulmonary – Acute and Chronic pulmonary oedema.

-Acute pulmonary edema is short term and Chronic edema lasts longer.
+Acute pulmonary oedema is short term, and Chronic oedema lasts longer.

-Causes: Pulmonary edema is often classified as a cardiogenic heart problem.
-When the heart muscle is not able to pump effectively there is a backup of blood returning from the lungs to the heart.
+Causes: Pulmonary oedema is often classified as a cardiogenic heart problem.
+When the heart muscle is not able to pump effectively, there is a backup of blood returning from the lungs to the heart.
 This causes pressure within the blood vessels.